tobychui/arozos/src/README.md

 os.Exit(0);
 ```

-When reciving the port flag, the program should start the web ui at the given port.
+When receiving the port flag, the program should start the web ui at the given port.
 The following is an example for
 the implementation of such functionality.

 ```